Newsletter - Fall 2024

 About Lynn Nordby

 Lynn’s public sector career included over 30 years in local government management and experience in virtually all municipal services including the operations of a wide variety of municipal utilities.
+Lynn was also a Public Policy and Management consultant at MRSC for 10 years.
 He is now retired.

 WCMA Accepting Applications for Senior Advisor